transloadit/uppy/website/src/docs/progressbar.md

 type: docs
 order: 51
 title: "Progress Bar"
+module: @uppy/progress-bar
 permalink: docs/progress-bar/
 alias: docs/progressbar/
 ---

-ProgressBar is a minimalist plugin that shows the current upload progress in a thin bar element, similar to the ones used by YouTube and GitHub when navigating between pages.
+`@uppy/progress-bar` is a minimalist plugin that shows the current upload progress in a thin bar element, similar to the ones used by YouTube and GitHub when navigating between pages.

 ```js
 const ProgressBar = require('@uppy/progress-bar')